wri/demographic-identifier/README.md

 # demographic-identifier
-Computer vision and NLP to identify age, race, and gender in photographs
+Ever wondered how to engage more diversity in communication strategies?
+This toolkit identifies gender, age and ethnic communities on Twitter with computer vision and analyzes what makes a message inclusive using natural language processing.

 ## Installation

-This Python + R toolkit requires a Python 3.6 virtual environment.
+This Python + R toolkit requires a Python 3.6 environment.
 The dependencies can be installed with

 ```
 $ pip3 install -r requirements.txt